Srik7212/Data-AI-ML/AI/Day 2 ( Chat Bot )/Node.js/Part 1/lab 01.5-Cortana Bot/README.md

 ### Implementation

-To check implementation of this lab please refer to the following file in this path Chat-Bot-AI-Virtual-Trail-Blazer-Series\Node.js\Day 1\lab 01.5-Cortana Bot:
+To check implementation of this lab please refer to the following file in this path Data-AI-ML-master\AI\Day 2 ( Chat Bot )\Node.js\Part 1\lab 01.5-Cortana Bot:

 ```
                              cortanabot.js